How to Get Started

 Before using the "Explore the Collection" section, we encourage you to first read about how we created our subject tagging procedures.

 Experienced researchers may want to explore the CWRGM collection as though they were in an archival reading room, looking through each document in a folder in the order in which they arrived in the governor's office (or as close to it as an archivist can estimate).
-If you fall into this category, you'll want to click on "Documents" (it appears at the top of every page) and then "Organization of Documents" from the dropdown menu, which describes the order in which CWRGM publishes digitized, transcribed, and annotated documents to its website.
+If you fall into this category, you'll want to click on "Documents" (it appears at the top of every page) and then "Collection Description" from the dropdown menu, which describes the order in which CWRGM publishes digitized, transcribed, and annotated documents to its website.
 From here you can click on different Series numbers, boxes, and folders to narrow your exploration of the digital collection.

 Researchers can also start this process from an individual document.
 Say, for example, you find a record of interest and want to see others around it.
 Directly below the digitized document, click on the "Document Metadata" tab and scroll down until you see the Box and Folder in which it is found.
 By clicking on that link (such as "Box 931, Folder 11") you will pull up all of the documents in the order in which they were digitized from that specific box and folder.